vijay13feb/bootcamp_2022_vijay_submission/Week1_solutions/week1_warmup/Debugging_with_GDB/README.md

 ## Debugging with GDB

+My answer is in text files which contains gdb logs having pre and post bug fix traces

 In this part of the assignment, we will give you a high-level introduction to GDB.
 GDB, short for GNU Debugger, is a simple and intuitive debugger used on Unix systems to debug C and C++ programs.
 Rather than inserting <code>cout</code> statements at different points in the program, GDB will allow you to `step' through the program as it executes line by line to understand exactly where errors are occurring.

 ### Learning GDB